segmentio/segment-docs/src/connections/auto-instrumentation/setup.md

 Segment displays `Rule updated successfully` to verify that it saved your rule.

-## Step 4: Redeploy your application

-After you've finished deploying your new rule(s), redeploy your application.

-Redeployment ensures that the new rules are active and that your application can generate events from signals.

 ## Next steps

 This guide walked you through initial Signals SDK/Auto-Instrumentation setup.
 Next, read the [Auto-Instrumentation Signals Implementation Guide](/docs/connections/auto-instrumentation/configuration/), which dives deeper into Signals and offers examples rules.